 This on-campus activity respects McGill’s careful safety protocols.
 These spaces are specifically designed to allow for quiet study in spaces that are retrofitted to allow for physical distancing.
 Computers and some seats and furniture have been removed.
 The furniture in the spaces has been adjusted to ensure safe distances.
 Sanitizing stations are positioned in key areas.
 Cleaning will occur between each study period.
 Entrance and exit points will be clearly marked and one way only.

-As per directives by the Quebec Ministry of Health and McGill University, all individuals on our campuses will now be required to wear a procedural mask at all times when in any indoor shared space, including but not limited to classrooms, Teaching and Study Hubs, shared offices, labs, hallways, elevators, and bathrooms.
+As per directives by the Quebec Ministry of Health and McGill University, all individuals on our campuses will now be required to wear a procedural mask when entering or circulating in any indoor shared space, including but not limited to classrooms, Teaching and Study Hubs, shared offices, labs, hallways, elevators, and bathrooms.
 Your mask may be removed if you are seated (not moving) at least two metres away from others.

 In order to ensure that all students who choose to study on campus have a chance to book a seat, space users can book one time slot per day but can book unlimited days per week.
 There are no other limits.